vrokad/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

       ::

          qpm-cli --login
+         qpm-cli --install quts --activate-default-license
+         qpm-cli --install qud --activate-default-license
          qpm-cli --install pcat --activate-default-license
-         qpm-cli --install qud --activate-default-license

       The ``qpm-cli --help`` command lists the help options.

       For Ubuntu 22.04, you may encounter an issue while installing QUD where you are asked to enroll the public key on your Linux host for a successful QUD installation.
 For more details, follow the steps provided in the ``signReadme.txt`` file available at the ``/opt/QTI/sign/`` directory.

 2. Use your registered email ID to log in to the QSC desktop application.
-The QSC Launcher dashboard page appears.
+The QSC Launcher dashboard page (for example, when QCS6490 development kit is connected) appears as shown in the following image:

    .. image:: ../../media/k2c-qli-build-ga/start_launcher_ab.png